burritojustice/california-as-an-island/README.md

 https://searchworks.stanford.edu/view/9803004
 https://searchworks.stanford.edu/view/zm373fj7922

-Bomus: That map is part of a gore, those curved strips you can cut out and make into a globe.
+Bonus: That map is part of a gore, those curved strips you can cut out and make into a globe.
 There are a couple of those in the collection and they are highly theraputic to print and cut out.

 https://searchworks.stanford.edu/?f%5Bcollection%5D%5B%5D=zb871zd0767&q=gore&utf8=%E2%9C%93